NunoSempere/SoGive-CSER-evaluation-public/3-drafts/0-thresholds/1-draft/index.md

 [^1]:	At best, we could do randomized trials over proxies and intermediate outcomes, e.g., if a fellowship accepts individuals, we could run an RCT over a few of them, perhaps repeated over a few cohorts to get a larger sample size.

-[^2]:	Throughout this document, we will be considering existential risk for conceptual simplicity and clarity.
+[^2]:	Throughout this document, we will be considering extinction risk for conceptual simplicity and clarity.
 However, many of the same points apply to existential risk, however defined, which conceptually also includes e.g., stable totalitarian dictatorships.

 [^3]:	With two funders and three interventions, such that the first funder values A \> B \> C but the second values A \> C \> B, if the first funder waits, the second funder funds A first, and the first funder can fund C.